shoxxdj/dllgenerator/Readme.md

 ## What ?

-Dllgenerator is a quick tool to generate DLL, it is designed to be quickcly effective.
+Dllgenerator is a quick tool to generate DLL, it is designed to be quickly effective.

 ## Why ?

-Sometimes you can only execute one DLL on a remote machine, and you have no connect back possible because of AV (like in printnightmare).
+Sometimes you can only execute one DLL on a remote machine, and you have no connect back possible because of AV (like in the printnightmare exploit).

 To bypass this you can :
  - Create a local account
  - Add your local account to Administrators ( or Administrateur 🇫🇷)